aws-samples/amazon-documentdb-samples/lambda-samples/samples/README.md

 Python 3.x

 **Dependencies:**
-- pymongo: Required to establish connections and interact with the MongoDB cluster.
+- pymongo: Required to establish connections and interact with the Amazon DocumentDB cluster.
 Add a layer that contains the Python module.

 **Environment variables:**
  - DOCDB_SECRET_NAME: The name of the secret in AWS Secrets Manager containing DocumentDB credentials.